 Therapy dogs are not the same as service dogs, who are trained to provide a specific service.
-They also differ from emotional support animals, which require an ESA letter or prescription from a licensed mental health professional (but don’t need to have any special training).
+They also differ from emotional support animals, which require an ESA letter or prescription from a licensed mental health professional (but don’t require any special training).

 Therapy dogs need to be certified from and registered in a reputable national organization such as Alliance Therapy Dogs, Pet Partners, Therapy Dogs International, and others.

-To become a therapy dog, your dog needs to undergo training to acquire good manners, social skills and learn to perform specific tasks to assist people with disabilities.
+To become a therapy dog, your dog needs to undergo training to acquire good manners and social skills and learn to perform specific tasks to assist people with disabilities.

-An emotional support animal is part of the therapeutic process recognized under the law (the Americans with Disabilities Act and the Air Carrier Access Act) to help people with psychological disorders such as anxiety, depression, PTSD, panic attacks, etc.
+An emotional support animal is part of the therapeutic process recognized under law (the Americans with Disabilities Act and the Air Carrier Access Act) to help people with psychological disorders such as anxiety, depression, PTSD, panic attacks, and more.

-To qualify for an ESA, you need to obtain an ESA letter from a certified health professional that grants you specific rights.
+Therefore, ESAs have special rights that aren’t afforded to average pets.
 For example, emotional support animals are allowed on flights in-cabin and at no additional charge.
 Your housing landlord cannot refuse to accommodate you as an ESA owner due to a “no pets” policy, as ESA are not considered pets.

-Since emotional support animals are not required to have any training like service animals, they may not be allowed to accompany you in public places such as stores, restaurants, hotels, etc.
+Since emotional support animals are not required to have any training like service animals, they may not be allowed to accompany you in public places such as stores, restaurants, hotels, or other spaces.

-Nevertheless, individual states have their own laws about bringing ESA’s in public places, so it would be best if you double-check with your local government about the rules on taking your emotional support dog to stores.
+Nevertheless, individual states have their own laws about bringing ESAs in public places.
+It’s best to double-check with your local government about the rules on taking your emotional support dog to stores.